wp-plugins/democracy-poll/readme.txt

 * Fix: many code improvements & some bug fix (hide archive page link if 0 set as ID, errors on activation, etc.)

 = 4.5.5 =
-* Fix: Archive link detection by ID not by url
+* Changed: Archive link detection by ID not by url

 = 4.5.4 =
 * Fix: js code.
 Now All with jQuery